Stormblåst: Stormblåst (original release)

 The intro to "Guds fortapelse" is from Dvořák's Symphony no. 9 in E minor, Op.
 95 From the New World.

 The song "Sorgens Kammer" was plagiarized by keyboardist at the time, Stian Aarstad, from the title track of the Amiga game Agony.
 As a result, the song was left out of their re-recording of Stormblåst.
 The same thing applies for the intro to "Alt lys er svunnet hen", which plagiarized the song "Sacred Hour" by Magnum.

 Critical reception

 AllMusic's review was unfavourable: "Lengthy, melancholy piano instrumentals, too many mid-paced tempos and an overabundance of goth-flavoured synth mush will test the patience of those looking for a more visceral approach..."
+In his review Martin Popoff hinted at some influence of Bathory and Viking metal in this album and appreciated how the folk melodies "transferred to power chords and riffs", concluding that Dimmu Borgir "wasn't getting the respect more difficult and less musical bands were getting."